First Quarter on

 Lunation 114 / 1067

-The Moon is 7 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 7 days young and navigating through the first part of the current synodic month.
 This is lunation 114 of Meeus index or 1067 from Brown series.

 Synodic month length 29.47 days